Bragado/RedReader/esofDocs/Software Design.md

 * The user chooses a category
 * RedditManager will fetch the information to reddit, and meanwhile signal the Cache
 * RedditManager returns the information and updates the Activity that is presented to the user
-* When the user decides to open a post, RedditManager does not need to go to reddit once it has been cached, thus updating the user's activity immediately
+* When the user decides to open a post, RedditManager does not need to go to Reddit once it has been cached, thus updating the user's activity immediately

 <p align="center">
   <img src="https://github.com/Bragado/RedReader/blob/master/esofDocs/img/case2.PNG" alt="LogicalView"/>